Blog

 Test automation

 So, we see the power of fintech apps.
 However, with the financial software complexity, the more force you get, the more responsibility one should take for its development.
 Complexity – what are we talking about?
 Financial technology manages, processes, serves, and delivers vital user data that is considered to be private and sensitive (credit card info, social security numbers, etc.).
+As fintech ecosystems grow more complex, the impact of failures extends far beyond individual applications.

 With all that, fintech applications – be it a mobile, web, or other software types – should get special treatment of QA.
 To know more about quality assurance significance and which testing types we recommend each app to pass through, keep reading.
+Over time, regulatory requirements and expectations for operational resilience have only intensified.

-Quality assurance in fintech: Boiling the ocean
+Quality assurance in fintech: foundational considerations

 Software defects that are seen and found by users not just irritate them, but scare that their private and financial data is under risk.
 Also, fintech products are diverse and can entail multiple financial areas like payment systems, lending, mobile banking, investment, and many more.